|

 spectators of these distant events.

-Proceeding upon some fact
+Proceeding upon some fact present to the

-though links might be connected
+links might be connected with

-with each other, the
+each other, the

 whole chain of inferences would have